1ForeverHD/TopbarPlus/docs/api/icon.md

 ```lua
 icon:setBaseZIndex(ZIndex, iconState)
 ```
-Calculates the difference between the existing baseZIndex (i.e. ``instances.iconContainer.ZIndex``) and new value, then updates the ZIndex of all objects within the icon accordingly using this difference.
+Calculates the difference between the existing baseZIndex (i.e. ``instances.iconContainer.ZIndex``) and new value, then updates the ZIndex of all objects within the icon accoridngly using this difference.

 ----
 #### setSize